 - apply the mathematical tools that have been developed during the course.

-- know and analyze equations in classical field theory.
+- analyze and apply equations in classical field theory.

 Literature and preparations